dmk12/algorithms/README.md

 ## Software interview algorithms questions
-This repo contains algorithm questions I've come across in interviews, and my solutions (in JavaScript).
+This repo contains algorithm questions I've come across, and my solutions in JavaScript.
 ### 1. Numeric string zeros
 Input n is a decimal number n as a string.
 The function expand(n) transforms it into an array of numbers (also given as strings), such that each number has only one non-zero digit and their sum equals n.